RightCake1/Whole-Genome-Analysis-Guideline-for-beginners/Pangenome_Phylogenetics/Phylogeny_Tree_by_MEGA11.md

    - Save in MEGA format

 ### 5. Tree Construction

+With your aligned sequences, you can now build the phylogenetic tree.
+MEGA11 has many options for this.

 1. In MEGA11:
    - Select `Phylogeny`
    - Choose desired tree type